P. Bhaskaran

 Pulloottupadathu Bhaskaran alias as P. Bhaskaran (21 April 1924 – 25 February 2007), was an Indian Malayalam language poet, lyricist of Malayalam film songs, and filmmaker.
 He penned more than 3000 songs for about 250 films.
 He also directed 44 Malayalam feature films and three documentaries, produced six feature films, and acted in several movies.
 For his overall contributions to Malayalam cinema, he was awarded J. C. Daniel Award by the Government of Kerala.

 He was also a journalist and an All India Radio employee before becoming active in the film industry.
 He was well known for the simple use of language in his songs and poems.

 Early life

 P. Bhaskaran was born on 21 April 1924 in Kodungallur in the erstwhile Kingdom of Cochin.
 His father, Nandyelathu Padmanabha Menon was a poet, lawyer, journalist, and Indian independence activist.
 His mother was Pulloottupadathu Ammalu Amma.
+Bhaskaran got his family name, Pulloottupadathu, through matrilineal succession.
 Bhaskaran was the sixth among the nine children among his parents.
 His father died when he was studying in the fifth standard.
 He started to write poems when he was studying in 7th standard.
 He studied in Maharaja's College, Ernakulam.
 He used to write poems in a local magazine.
 For taking part in the August Struggle, he was sentenced to 6 months imprisonment.
 After getting released, he went to Kozhikode and joined Deshabhimani Weekly.